Claravallesdl/Human-proteome-wide-characterization-of-highly-mutated-regions-presented-by-HLA-class-I./1.Cluster Detection/cluster_detection.py/README.md

 **Explanation:**

 This function processes all TSV files within a specified directory for a given chromosome.
 It reads each file into a DataFrame, computes HPC clusters, calculates various metrics for these clusters, and then combines the results.
-The final DataFrame includes additional columns for gene and transcript information, as well as computed metrics.

 ### Main Execution